 We work with campus partners across the college to provide opportunities for students to connect with their peers, faculty, staff, alumni, and local community members.
 From leadership development opportunities to informal dialogues about race, class, and power in our student lounge, we invite you to come and connect with us.
 The Center for IDEAS aims to proactively engage the campus community through educational opportunities focusing on identity, power, equity, and social justice issues to encourage social change.

 Our student lounge is located on the 3rd floor of the Campus Center, right beside our office space.
 The lounge is open as long as the Campus Center building is open and has 3 computers available to use.
 Whether you need somewhere to sit and study, eat your lunch without making a commute home, or you just want to watch YouTube videos on the projector, the IDEAS Student Lounge is a great place to meet other students.

-The Students of Color Coalition is a student organization on campus focused on collaborative efforts amongst students of color to foster unity and solidarity across the great Ithaca College community.
+The Students of Color Coalition is a meeting held monthly by IDEAS Staff focused on collaborative efforts amongst students of color to foster unity and solidarity across the great Ithaca College community.
 All members play an important role in giving input and feedback on any and all things that are created by the coalition.
 Their goal is to use a decentralized structure that holds everyone accountable and responsible for their part in the unity.
 Efforts range from movie screenings and discussions to town hall meetings.

 Interested in Adding Your Voice?

 Contact Center for IDEAS on questions about SOCC at email@example.com